-Sweaty Concepts will be on view for Williams College students and faculty by arrangement during the spring semester.
-We eagerly anticipate opening the exhibition to the public in summer 2021.
+We eagerly anticipate opening the Sweaty Concepts exhibition to the public in summer 2021.

 Feminist writer and scholar Sara Ahmed describes a sweaty concept as “one that comes out of a description of a body that is not at home in the world.”
 Consisting of works in all media drawn from WCMA’s collection, this exhibition explores the difficulty and labor of, in Ahmed’s words, “coming up against … and trying to transform a world.”

-Sweaty Concepts includes works by Nancy Spero, May Stevens, and Ida Applebroog who explicitly claimed feminism as a central tenet of their practice.
+Works by Nancy Spero, May Stevens, and Ida Applebroog explicitly claim feminism as a central tenet of their practice.
 Sherrie Levine and Dotty Attie appropriate works by famous male “masters,” and posters by the Guerrilla Girls draw attention to the ingrained biases and inequities in an art world that decided masters were male in the first place.
-Visceral, figurative works by artists such as Laylah Ali, Kara Walker, and Chitra Ganesh, and text-based works by Adrian Piper, Zoe Leonard, and Glenn Ligon, embody and describe the struggle of forging a path within and against societal power structures that are encoded to keep certain bodies out.
+Visceral, figurative works by artists such as Laylah Ali, Kara Walker, and Chitra Ganesh, and text-based works by Adrian Piper, Zoe Leonard, and Cary Liebowitz, embody and describe the struggle of forging a path within and against societal power structures that are encoded to keep certain bodies out.
 Not all artists represented in the exhibition identify as women nor are all concerns strictly feminist.
 Rather, the works in Sweaty Concepts describe a range of experiences across gender identity, sexual orientation, race, and ability, that involve making a place for oneself where it does not already exist.

 Organized by WCMA in conjunction with the Feminist Art Coalition, a platform for art projects informed by feminisms presented at various museums and nonprofit organizations beginning in the fall of 2020 and over the course of one year, Sweaty Concepts is also coincident with the fiftieth anniversary of coeducation at Williams College and the centennial of the ratification of the 19th Amendment.
 Sweaty Concepts, together with other projects taking place on campus throughout the year, provides platforms for a variety of voices and makes a claim about the value of building and sustaining equity across differences.